Case study: RlapsRisk® BC

 Methods

-Owkin developed RlapsRisk BC, an AI-based tool that assesses the risk of distant relapse at 5 years of ER+/HER2- early invasive (ei)BC patients, post surgery, from HES (hematoxylin-eosin-safran)-stained whole slide images (WSI) and clinical data.
+Owkin developed RlapsRisk BC, an AI-driven solution that assesses the risk of distant relapse at 5 years of ER+/HER2- early invasive (ei)BC patients, post surgery, from H&E (hematoxylin-eosin)-stained whole slide images (WSI) and clinical data.

-The solution was validated on 2 independent cohorts of 1000+ slides, in a blind single shot fashion.
+The solution included 1800+ patients in its training cohort and was validated on independent cohorts of 1200+ slides, in a blind single shot fashion.

-Combining RlapsRisk score and the clinico-pathological factors improved the prognostic discrimination (c-index 0.80) compared to the clinico-pathological factors alone (c-index 0.76).
+Combining RlapsRisk BC AI score and the clinico-pathological factors improved the prognostic discrimination (c-index 0.81) compared to the clinico-pathological factors alone (c-index 0.76).
+Significantly, RlapsRisk BC can provide an additional layer of information to better define the risk of relapse - even in subgroups where the risk of relapse is particularly difficult to assess.

 Impact